gbprod/yanky.nvim/README.md

 | ------------------------------- | ----------- | -------------- |
 | Highlight color for put text    | YankyPut    | link to Search |
 | Highlight color for yanked text | YankyYanked | link to Search |

+Or the name of any of the existing vim highlight-groups.

 ## 🤝 Integrations